Here's a fact: the majority of small to mid-size B2B companies in the world are operating with far too few landing pages.

 The use of bullet points in your body copy (in place of longer blocks of copy) can help to keep the content scannable for the user, and for shorter articles, they help ensure you have enough content to fill out the page.

 4. Make Landing Pages Shareable

-From a search engine optimization (SEO) perspective, social sharing also increases the credibility of your landing pages in the eyes of Google, who sees each LinkedIn share, Facebook like and tweet as votes that your content is worthy of being ranked higher in search results.
+From a search engine optimization (SEO) perspective, social sharing also increases the credibility of your landing pages in the eyes of Google, which sees each LinkedIn share, Facebook like, and tweet as votes that your content is worthy of being ranked higher in search results.
 Higher rankings will result in more traffic to your pages and more leads!

 5. Secure Links From Others in Your Industry

 Another way to secure votes of credibility for SEO is getting other websites to link to your landing page, especially if it's new and original content that has value to those in your industry.
 Trade publications in your industry are a great place to start looking for opportunities to build links back to your page.
 Since publications are constantly looking for content to feed to their readers—and usually have credible sites themselves—many companies have huge success gaining links from publication sites.
-If you can make a compelling case that your latest eBook, whitepaper or other form of content is a high caliber piece, they may just decide to mention it in a relevant online article or include it in roundup of resources they're sharing.
+If you can make a compelling case that your latest eBook, whitepaper, or other forms of content is a high-caliber piece, they may just decide to mention it in a relevant online article or include it in a roundup of resources they're sharing.

 You'll especially increase your chances of earned media opportunities like this if you can tailor your new content updates to industry publications' editorial calendars.